ChaudhariHarsh/MachineLearning/README.md

 > cost = ( h(x) - y )**2

-we use squared error cost function in this linear regression example.
+we use squared error cost function in this linear regression example because its most commonly used for such task.

 ### Gradient Decent :